 This is also the perfect time to make Vanilla Sugar, so whatever you do, don’t discard your empty, soaked vanilla pods!

 It’s so easy to learn how make to make vanilla sugar — and this is the perfect opportunity to get started.

 How to Make Vanilla Sugar

-After you’re done with this recipe, rinse and dry your empty vanilla pods and add them to a container of granulated sugar — of any amount.
+- After you’ve finished making this recipe, rinse and dry your empty vanilla pods and add them to a container of granulated sugar — of any amount.
 (If the pods haven’t been in any liquid, there’s no need to rinse them.)
 I’ve been adding vanilla pods to the same container for years.
 The sugar takes on a lovely vanilla flavor.

 There you have it.
-Now you know how to make a delectable vanilla bean custard recipe and a how to make vanilla sugar.
+Now you know how to make a delectable vanilla bean custard recipe and how to make vanilla sugar.
 Two for one! 😉

 I think there’s something so deliciously comforting about this Vanilla Bean Custard recipe — I hope you discover it too!

 Rich, creamy and super flavorful, this custard is versatile and can be used in dozens of different recipes.

 - 1 large vanilla bean pod